 Students: $3,500 (includes 4 credits tuition); $30 application fee due October 15; $450 non-refundable deposit due October 22; remaining $3,050 billed to student account

 Adult Learners: $2,500; No application fee; $500 non-refundable deposit due by October 22; remaining $2,000 due by November 15

-Professor John Skillen holds a Ph.D. in Medieval and Renaissance studies from Duke University, and is currently Associate Dean of European Programs and Director of the Studio for Art, Faith, and History at Gordon College.
-He was the medieval and Renaissance specialist in the English department before inaugurating the Gordon IN Orvieto program in 1998.
+Professor John Skillen (Ph.D.
+Medieval and Renaissance studies, Duke University), is the director of the Studio for Art, Faith, and History at Gordon College, and senior advisor to the Global Education Offfice.
+He was the medieval and Renaissance specialist in the English department before inaugurating the Gordon IN Orvieto semester program in 1998.
 Professor Skillen's interests are broadly in the arts and cultural history, and the renewed relevance of moments in early European culture for the conditions of our present.
-He is also the founder and co-director of the annual Festival of Art & Faith held in Orvieto, Italy each June.
+He is also the co-founder, with Gordon alumna Karin Coonrod, of the Compagnia de' Colombari theater company, and, with Alessandro Lardani, of the annual Festival of Art & Faith held in Orvieto, Italy each June.